lucad87/frigate-telegram/README.md

 These variables are essential for the bot's operation and should be configured in your `docker-compose.yml` file:
 - `FRIGATE_URL`: The URL of your Frigate instance (e.g., `http://192.168.1.7:5000`).
 - `FRIGATE_MEDIA_URL`: (Optional) The public URL of your Frigate media files (e.g., `https://your-media-frigate-instance.com`).
+- `FRIGATE_USERNAME`: (Optional) Username for Frigate authentication.
+Required if your Frigate instance has authentication enabled.
+- `FRIGATE_PASSWORD`: (Optional) Password for Frigate authentication.
+Required if your Frigate instance has authentication enabled.
 - `TELEGRAM_BOT_TOKEN`: The token for your Telegram bot.
 - `TELEGRAM_CHAT_ID`: The chat ID where notifications will be sent.
 - `CAMERA`: The name of the frigate camera to monitor.